mithyer/Selector-Closure/README.md

-# UIKit.Closures
+# Selector-Closure
-A light way to make target-action as closure in Swift.UIKit with Swift4
+A light way to convert objc target-action selector to closure style by Swift3/4

 ## UIControl

 ```
 // add events
 control.add(.touchUpInside) { sender in
-  // action
+  // ...
 }

 // or like this to convert type of control
 control.add(.touchUpInside) { (sender: UIButton) in
-  // action
+  // ...
 }

 // or use default event(UIButton, UISwitch, UISlider, UITextField has default events)
 let invoker = control.add { (btn: UIButton) in
-  // action
+  // ...
 }

 // now you can remove specific closure with invoker returned
 control.remove(invoker)

 // remove all for events
 control.removeAll(.touchUpInside) { sender in
-  // action
+  // ...
 }

 // test didAdd events
 let res: Bool = control.didAdd(.touchUpInside)
 ```